treeder/passkeys/README.md

 Passwordless email and passkey based authentication.

+The objective of this is to make it as easy as possible to add passkeys to your app.
+It's quite complicated to get right so hopefully this will help you.

-This package includes both backend code and frontend components.
+This package includes backend code, frontend code and ready to go frontend web components.

 ## Demo

 [Demo](https://passkeys-3nt.pages.dev/)

+## Flow

+- New user will enter email address and get sent a magic sign in link.
+- They click the link to sign in (common flow).
+- After they are signed in, they can then create a passkey (or not, this is optional, users can continue using email sign in if they prefer).
+- After a passkey is created, they can use it the next time they try to login instead of using the email way.

 ## Usage

-NOTE: <b>these docs may not work as is</b>, I'm writing the docs before making it all work like the docs.
+NOTE: <b>these docs may not work exactly as intended yet</b>, I'm writing the docs before making it all work like the docs.
+If you notice something not working as documented, please create an issue.

 ###  Backend: